Kristen Johnston: Personal life

+She dated actor Ryan Reynolds in 1999 and the two attended the film premiere of The Green Mile together.

-In her autobiography, Guts: The Endless Follies and Tiny Triumphs of a Giant Disaster (2012), Johnston discusses an addiction to alcohol and pills that began when she was in high school.
-She wrote that at the height of her addiction, she drank on average two bottles of wine per evening, and that she had been sober for five years.
-Through her charity SLAM, NYC (Sobriety, Learning and Motivation), she mentors high school girls from New York City with addiction and self-esteem issues and has campaigned for the city to build a recovery high school.
+In her memoir, Johnston discusses an addiction to alcohol and pills that began when she was in high school.
+She wrote that at the height of her addiction, she drank on average two bottles of wine per evening.
+In 2021, Johnston said she has been sober for 14 years.

-Johnston said she was diagnosed in November 2013 with lupus myelitis, which caused her to miss filming some episodes of her series The Exes.
+Johnston said she was diagnosed with lupus in November 2013, which caused her to miss filming some episodes of her series The Exes.
 A character played by Leah Remini was introduced in season 3 to cover her absence.